 Credit: R-Tech Factor Channel

 LG 19M38BHB is an economical monitor that is highly useful for the office and also CCTV surveillance.
-Thanks to HDMI port, which rarely found at this price range, you can also connect the Set-Top-Box and enjoy TV experience.
+Thanks to the HDMI port, which rarely found at this price range, you can also connect the Set-Top-Box and enjoy a TV experience.
 This monitor, however, is not the best choice for movies and gaming.

 2. BenQ GL2070 – best 19.5″ monitor for movies & photoshop

 BenQ GL2070 embodies slick, simple minimal bezel design and eye-care display technology with sheer visuals and improved comfort to your eyes.

 - No HDMI port so can’t use as a TV.